Tabitha Sparks

 Books

-Victorian Metafiction (forthcoming from University of Virginia Press, 2022)
+Victorian Metafiction (University of Virginia Press, 2022)

 A City Girl: A Realistic Story (1887) by Margaret Harkness.
-Ed.
-Broadview Press (2017)
+Ed (Broadview Press, 2017)

 The Brontës in Context: Harold Bloom's Classic Authors Series (2008)